melaniehuang/CarCompare3D/README.md

 I wanted a simple tool so that I could visually see how much bigger the compact SUVs were in comparison to my previous little hatchback.

+- Compares two cars; Car base(red) and Car compare(green)
+- Hooked up to a CSV of car dimension; see table below
+- Call in the two cars with the function getCar("id");
-Use the UP, DOWN, LEFT, RIGHT arrow keys, to rotate 360 degrees.
+- Use the UP, DOWN, LEFT, RIGHT arrow keys, to rotate 360 degrees.

-Using a CSV of car dimensions:

 | Column        | Use           |
 | ------------- | ------------- |